darkmatter2222/COD-MW-2019-DNN/README.md

 # Head hunter
 ### Intent
-Look at a 200x200 pixel block at the center of the uers screen, Brake the image into a 10x10 grid of 20x20 in each cell.
+Look at a 200x200 pixel block at the center of the uers screen, break the image into a 10x10 grid of 20x20 in each cell.
 Clasift what cell the head of the enemy is in, plan a crosshair on the head of the enemy.
 Neutral and Unknown as catch all calssifications (102 classifications total)
 ![](https://imgur.com/GtAAOek.png) ![](https://imgur.com/WsqYmmp.png)